 On January 26, 2018, the US Food and Drug Administration (FDA) approved Lutathera (lutetium Lu 177 dotatate; Advanced Accelerator Applications) injection, a radiolabeled somatostatin analog, for the treatment of adults with somatostatin receptor–positive GEP-NETs, including foregut, midgut, and hindgut NETs.
 Somatostatin is the homing peptide, which is conjugated to a cytotoxic radiotherapeutic agent 177Lu through an amide linker.

-On February 27, 2021, the PDC drug melflufen (PEPAXTO®), developed by Oncopeptides, received FDA approval for the indication of relapsed/refractory multiple myeloma (RRMM).
+PDC drug melflufen (PEPAXTO®) (temporarily withdrawn from the market), developed by Oncopeptides, received FDA approval for the indication of relapsed/refractory multiple myeloma (RRMM).
 Melflufen (melphalan flufenamide) is a first-in-class peptide–drug conjugate (PDC) that targets aminopeptidases and rapidly releases alkylating agents into tumor cells.
 Once inside the tumor cells, melflufen is hydrolyzed by peptidases to release alkylator molecules, which become entrapped.
 Melflufen showed anti-myeloma activity in myeloma cells that were resistant to bortezomib and the alkylator melphalan.